 Seventh Stop: Kelowna, B.C.

 By this point, you'll have already seen some incredible scenery.
 But the best has been saved for last, and the final stretch through British Columbia will blow you away.
-The shortest route along the Trans-Canada Highway is incredibly scenic through the towns of Golden and Revelstoke — home to two of Canada's best ski resorts — and perfect places to stop for lunch and photos.
+The shortest route along the Trans-Canada Highway is incredibly scenic through the towns of Golden and Revelstoke—home to two of Canada's best ski resorts—and perfect places to stop for lunch and photos.

 Distance from Kelowna, B.C. to Vancouver, B.C.: 242 miles (390 kilometers), 4.5 hours

 End in Vancouver, B.C.

 Get out the rain gear and put on your Birkenstocks.
 You made it to Vancouver, B.C., Canada's answer to San Francisco and one of the world's most livable cities.
-Surrounded both by water and mountains, Vancouver is a big urban centre with laid-back charm.
+Surrounded both by water and mountains, Vancouver is a big urban center with laid-back charm.